Cpu0 ELF linker

 Fig. 3 Code generation and execution flow

-As the previouse chapters mentioned, Cpu0 has two relocation models for static link and dynamic link, respectively, which controlled by option -relocation-model in llc.
-This chapter supports the static link.
+As previous chapters mentioned, Cpu0 has two relocation models for static and dynamic linking respectively, controlled by the option -relocation-model in llc.
+This chapter supports static linking.

 ELF to Hex